JCGithu/JCGithu-Colloquial-Studio-Documentation/src/content/docs/basics/start.md

 Once opening up any stream tool there will be a setting to the side to input your Twitch channel name.
 This is how it links to your chat.

 :::note
 This does not require logging in.
-You can use this on any other channel on Twitch, maybe to test how it looks!
+You can use any tool on any Twitch channel - why not test how it looks!
 :::

 Once you reload the app (via the refresh icon in the channel input box) then you'll see a live preview of the app on the right hand side.